ForDefault/OVA-To-Proxmox/README.md

 Quick method to transfer an ova quickly and generate a VM in a, mostly, automated way.

+-- I wanted to make this fully automated but could not figure out how to entirely do that.

 ```
 echo ">>>>>>>>>> Mount Paths For Directory Storage <<<<<<<<<<"
 df -h | grep -Ev '^Filesystem|tmpfs|udev|/run|/sys|/dev/shm|/dev/loop|/boot/efi|/dev/fuse'